musicslayer/server_game/README.md

 exit: Instantly ends the server app.

 ### Server
+clients: The server handles client inputs and requests for information.

+accounts: The server stores player accounts.
+Each account can have multiple characters.

+security: If any client sends invalid inputs or sends too many requests per second (measured per IP address), the server will instantly disconnect the client.

+animations: The motion of entities (including projectiles) is smoothly animated across grid spaces.

+serialization: The entire server state can be serialized to a JSON string or deserialized from a JSON string.
+This is done by allowing each class to define methods to handle any state it stores.
+Primitive values such as strings, numbers, and booleans are handled directly, as are any structures such as arrays and maps.

+server code: Each server instance has its own clock and RNG capabilities.
+The server clock makes sure that any change in state caused by players, monsters, or anything else is scheduled to occur at a specific frame.
+The clock uses a worker thread to ensure a steady 60 FPS.
+The RNG is deterministic but is affected by (among other things) player actions, so in practice the RNG is difficult to manipulate.

+inputs: Client inputs from the mouse, keyboard, and gamepads are handled.
+The server converts input number values to actions (such as "move_left" and "action").
+The server also allows special "developer" accounts to have additional actions not available to normal accounts (such as unrestricted teleporting).

+zip: The server gives the client all the sprite graphics by zipping the images (and the client in turn unzips them).
+Zip/unzip code available in its own repository: https://github.com/musicslayer/zip

+worlds: Each server instance can have multiple worlds, which each have multiple maps, which each have multiple screens.
+Instance maps exist that will disappear when the last player leaves.
+Dynamic maps exist that dynamically generate screens.

 ### Client
 inputs: The client can handle mouse clicks, keyboard clicks, and gamepad buttons and analog sticks.